camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/irsa.md

 Where the value is whatever the endpoint of your OpenSearch cluster is.

 :::note
-AWS OpenSearch runs generally on port 443.
+AWS OpenSearch listens on port 443 opposed to the usual port 9200.
 :::

 :::note